Saturday - November 6, 2010

 www.thurberstudio.com

-My paintings grow from a life long fascination with art, psychology, and design, and in many ways are an integration of all three areas of interest.
-My technique is highly process oriented, a discovery process through which I'm drawn by color associations, relationships of forms that evolve, and a building sense of complexity of visual interaction.
+Earle Thurber's paintings grow from a lifelong fascination with art, psychology, design, and in many ways are an integration of all three areas of interest.
+Earle's technique is highly process oriented, a discovery process through which he is drawn by color associations, relationships of forms that evolve, and a building sense of complexity of visual interaction.
 The work is constructed of layers of color and form, "free associations" that are subsequently refined through a more conscious design process.
-My work is heavily influenced, and frequently totally driven, by music, from a wide range of interest, but especially jazz.
-I frequently think of the work as the visual equivalent of jazz improvisation.
+His work is heavily influenced, and frequently totally driven, by music, from a wide range of interest, but especially jazz.
+Earle frequently thinks of the work as the visual equivalent of jazz improvisation.

 Foster, RI 02825